Watch Dale's tips and let us know your ideas below!

-I sometimes make my studens talk for a minute about a certain topic, but as I also noticed they don´t know exactly what to say and they keep on saying so, I include a list of words they "must" use in their speech.
+I sometimes make my students talk for a minute about a certain topic, but as I also noticed they don't know exactly what to say and they keep on saying so, I include a list of words they "must" use in their speech.
 It usually makes the activity funnier.

 Very useful ideas which i will put into practice in the new school year after this summer.

-Thank you very much for these very useful ideas to energise or re-energise students.
+Thank you very much for these very useful ideas to energize or re-energize students.
 As I am going to be an English teacher for English as a foreign language, I know, there is an awful lot to do to motivate students to loose their fear about talking.
-I try to build a blog with my teaching ideas and experience and am alway grateful for corrections on my language or further ideas for content.
+I try to build a blog with my teaching ideas and experience and am always grateful for corrections on my language or further ideas for content.

 can I guess?
 Are you Polish or Russian?
 I'm Slovakian and this Monday coming I'm going to teach 3 classes for the first time.
 I'd really love to talk to somebody who can share their experience about teaching, especially beginnings.
 Haha.
 I have never done that before.
 I've worked with children for a long time but not teaching them.
 If you could give me few hints, I'd really really appreciate it.
 Thank you so much.